Empower Your Choral Program by Creating a Community Culture

 Putnam, R. D. (1995).
 Bowling alone: America’s declining social capital.
 Journal of Democracy, 6(1), 65-78.

 Wendy K. Moy originally hails from Washington State where she taught secondary choral and instrumental music for 12 years and her ensembles frequently performed at the regional and state NAfME Conferences.
 She is currently the Director of Choral Activities and Head of Music Education at Connecticut College and is active as a clinician and guest conductor.
 Wendy’s research focuses on the culture of singing communities and the factors that contribute to successful choral organizations.
 She has given presentations on this research and integration across the arts at College Music Society Regional Conferences, American Choral Directors Association State Conferences, and NAfME conferences.
 Wendy is also the co-founder and president of Chorosynthesis, a national nonprofit organization whose mission is to transform the culture of American choral music through collaboration, sustainability, innovation, and excellence.

-Wendy will be presenting on this very topic at the 2015 NAfME National In-Service Conference this coming October in Nashville, TN!
-Register today!
+Wendy presented on this topic at the 2015 NAfME National Conference in Nashville, Tennessee.
+Register today for the 2019 NAfME National Conference.

 The National Association for Music Education (NAfME) provides a number of forums for the sharing of information and opinion, including blogs and postings on our website, articles and columns in our magazines and journals, and postings to our Amplify member portal.
 Unless specifically noted, the views expressed in these media do not necessarily represent the policy or views of the Association, its officers, or its employees.

 Catherina Hurlburt, Communications Manager, 1 October 2015. © National Association for Music Education (NAfME.org).